trentm/trentm.github.com/_posts/2009-11-11-using-gmail-for-outbound-email-on-mac-os-x.markdown

 One of the beauties of this setup is that there is a record of all the emails that have been sent this way in that Gmail account's "Sent mail".

-[^1]: I have a Macbook that is my main machine and a Mac Pro that is used for running most of our Komodo builds and some of the heavy log analysis scripts that I run.